 Online retailers have made it so easy for people to return products that consumers are increasingly taking advantage of it.
 To top it off, The National Retail Federation reported that fraudulent returns cost retailers as much as $15 billion in the U.S. in 2017.
 A common example of return fraud is when consumers buy an item, wear it and then return it to the seller.

 Brands like Amazon are stamping down on consumers who they feel are making excessive online shopping returns and are closing users’ accounts.
 It’s likely other companies will follow suit.
-Online shopping returns is part and parcel of doing business online, and consumers say free returns (56%) is a key feature that would motivate them to make a repeat purchase online.
+Online shopping returns are part and parcel of doing business online, and consumers say free returns (56%) is a key feature that would motivate them to make a repeat purchase online.

 Lately, Amazon has paid specific attention to smaller businesses.
 It recently announced Storefronts, a new section on Amazon’s marketplace where consumers can shop for products exclusively from small and medium-sized businesses.
 This presents opportunities for small businesses to work with Amazon and make use of its extensive distribution channels and global exposure.
 Amazon will pick, package and ship the products and will also take care of customer service and returns.

 This isn’t a fad choice.
 This isn’t an “I’ll bung it on at the end of my selection as I can always send it back, anyway“.
-These are products already identified by impressions and purchase history of that individual consumer, therefore thousands of times more likely that they’ll love and want, as dictated by their own prior actions.
+These are products already identified by impressions and purchase history of that individual consumer, therefore thousands of times more likely that they’ll love and want, as dictated by their prior actions.
 Who returns a puppy?